Raddoppiarlo: Plot

 U.S. Marshal Dick "Deafy" Wickware (Timothy Olyphant) investigates the area where Zelmare (Karen Aldridge) and Swanee (Kelsey Asbille) fled after escaping prison.
 He meets with police captain Martin Hanhuck (Guy Van Swearingen), making him uneasy about his Mormon beliefs.
 Odis (Jack Huston) is assigned to help Deafy with the pursuit.

-At night, Deafy and Odis stand outside the Smutny home, noticing Oraetta (Jessie Buckley) bringing a pie and leaving after putting it on the front door.
-With police back-up, they raid the house, looking for Zelmare and Swanee.
+At night, Deafy and Odis stand outside the Smutny residence, noticing Oraetta (Jessie Buckley) bringing a pie and leaving after putting it on the front door.
+With police backup, they raid the house, looking for Zelmare and Swanee.
 Dibrell (Anji White) and Ethelrida (E'myri Crutchfield) claim they didn't see them, so Deafy and the officers start inspecting the home.
-They are unable to find them, so Deafy and the officers leave.
-Meanwhile, Oraetta manages to get a job at the private hospital run by Dr. Harvard (Stephen Spencer).
+Unable to find them, Deafy and the officers leave.
+Meanwhile, Oraetta manages to find a job at the private hospital run by Dr. Harvard (Stephen Spencer).
 As she exits the hospital, she sees Josto (Jason Schwartzman) watching over the building, looking for Harvard.
-Thinking he is going after her, she enters his car, where she gives him a line of cocaine and a handjob.
+Thinking he is after her, she enters his car, where she gives him a line of cocaine and masturbates him with her hand.

 Feeling impatient with Josto's lack of proper leadership, Gaetano (Salvatore Esposito) decides to handle the problem with the slaughterhouse by himself.
-He convinces some of the family's henchmen, including hitman Constant Calamita (Gaetano Bruno), to join him in his plan.
-Intending to make a hit on Loy (Chris Rock), Gaetano has his henchmen and Rabbi (Ben Whishaw) follow Loy's son, Lemuel (Matthew Elam), and kill him.
+He convinces some of the Fadda family's henchmen, including hitman Constant Calamita (Gaetano Bruno), to join him in his plan.
+Intending to make a hit on Loy (Chris Rock), Gaetano has his henchmen and Rabbi (Ben Whishaw) follow his son, Lemuel (Matthew Elam), and kill him.
 Rabbi is instructed to shoot him, but he hesitates as he feels unsure if Josto ordered the hit.
-Calamita is angered, but is told by Rabbi that as Josto did not authorize the order, nothing can happen to him.
+Calamita is angered but is told by Rabbi that as Josto did not authorize the order, nothing can happen to him.

-Zelmare and Swanee leave the Smutny house, with the help of Thurman (Andrew Bird) through a casket.
-They end up in front of the slaugterhouse, intending to rob it.
+Zelmare and Swanee leave the Smutny residence, with the help of Thurman (Andrew Bird) through a casket.
+They end up in front of the slaughterhouse, intending to rob it.
 Using one of Thurman's shotguns, they rob Loy's employees.
-Having eaten the pie laced with ipecac, Swanee constantly vomits, almost ruining the heist.
-They escape with $20,000 after killing three of the men, although Swanee vomits in the money.
+Having eaten Oraetta's pie, which she laced with ipecac, Swanee constantly vomits, almost ruining the heist.
+They escape with $20,000 after killing three of Loy's men, although Swanee vomits on the money.
 After being informed of the incidents, Loy deduces Josto is involved and intends to hit back.
 Doctor Senator (Glynn Turman) convinces Loy to first investigate the events, fearing that jumping right into war would not be the best idea.